Clean desk with three distinct paths illustrated on notebook, representing choice between AI tools

 The sticky sidebar

 A few weeks ago, I was building a feature for this website.
-I wanted a sidebar that would stick to a certain position as the page scrolled—so the table of contents stayed visible.
+I wanted the table of contents sidebar to stick as the page scrolled.
+That way readers could always see where they were.

 I started with Claude.
 It's my default for coding.
 But Claude kept struggling with the scroll behavior.
-The solutions weren't working.
+Three attempts, none of them worked.

-So I switched to Gemini.
-Same prompt.
-Gemini nailed it on the first try.
+So I tried the same prompt in Gemini.
+Nailed it on the first try.

 1. Draft the content in Claude.
 It matches my voice and handles long-form writing well.